rj45/rj32/docs/instructions.md

 The first two function arguments are provided in a0 and a1, and the return value is provided in a1.
 If there are more arguments than two or an argument doesn't fit in 16 bits, they are provided on the stack.

+In kernel mode, there is an alternate set of registers including the PC that is used.
+Which set is in use is governed by the `K` flag.

 ## Instruction Encodings

 ### Instruction Encoding Overview